oktadev/okta-blog/_source/_posts/2022-08-15-spring-boot-crud-update.md

 **What is Vue.js?**

 Vue is a JavaScript view library, like React and Angular.
-It’s designed to be incrementally adoptable, and the core library focuses solely on the view layer.
+It's designed to be incrementally adoptable, and the core library focuses solely on the view layer.

 In my experience, Vue.js is a great alternative to React.
 I learned React first, and came to use Vue later.
 Like React, Vue uses a virtual DOM, provides reactive and composable view components, and enforces a strict one-way parent-child relationship when defining properties and state.
 This means that it is performant and it avoids a lot of the confusing state relationships that can occur without one-way data binding.

 However, unlike React, Vue uses templates instead of JSX (a potentially welcome and more immediately accessible option) and Vue gives you component scoped css using style tags in single-file components.
-In practice this difference is pretty great because in React the JSX and css-like syntax is close enough to HTML and CSS to be confusing but not actually the same, which creates problems initially (ever gone from a language that doesn’t require semicolons back to one that does?
-It’s something like that).
+In practice this difference is pretty great because in React the JSX and css-like syntax is close enough to HTML and CSS to be confusing but not actually the same, which creates problems initially (ever gone from a language that doesn't require semicolons back to one that does?
+It's something like that).

 I find Vue to be a simpler, cleaner implementation.
 React requires a deep dive.
 You gotta take the red pill and go all the way.
-It’s a super powerful system, but you have to be all in.
+It's a super powerful system, but you have to be all in.
 Vue is a little friendlier and a little easier to get started.

 **Quasar Framework**